 Every morning we would meet for breakfast and savor the island’s coffee before taking the little guy for a walk around town.
 It was our time to explore the town and its many shops.
 And shopping and walking were about all that we could do, for the city had only one small history museum and no easy access to the beautiful Caribbean waters.

-Kids need an afternoon nap so I spent my afternoon hours on my own, wandering the streets with my camera and smoothie #2, talking to locals and walking through the streets.
-I found some interesting churches and buildings along the way, and a really impressive stadium.
+Little kids need an afternoon nap, so I spent my afternoon hours on my own with smoothie #2, talking to locals and wandering the streets with my camera.
+I found some interesting churches and buildings along the way.

 Eating out in Roseau